 In cooperation with shipowner Bernhard Schulte, Ulstein Design & Solutions has designed a diesel-electric propulsion system assisted by batteries to reduce operating hours on the main engines, save fuel and reduce environmental footprint.
-The hybrid system will be introduced on yard number 315 at Ulstein Verft.
+The hybrid system has been installed on the WINDEA JULES VERNE at Ulstein Verft.

 By installing a battery system in addition to the regular generator sets, one will be able to achieve a more even load on the generators, called peak shaving.
 Short-term increases of the load are handled by the battery system rather than by the generators and a comparative reduction of load will lead to a recharge of the battery system.
 A more even load on the generators is achieved, and energy is thus saved.